thirukkural2022/obedparla.com/content/posts/2016-01-24-a-better-view-on-success-for-the-21st-century.md

 ---
-title: "A better view on success for the 21st century."
-author: "Obed Marquez Parlapiano"
+title : "A better view on success for the 21st century." author : "Obed Marquez Parlapiano" date : "2016-01-24" categories :
-date: "2016-01-24"
-categories: "human-behaviour,philosophy"
-tags:
+ - human-behaviour
+ - philosophy
+tags : ""
 ---

 ## And how to achieve long lasting happiness.